rashevskyv/dbi/README_ENG.md

 The game's icon, TitleID, name, author, version, supported languages, and the presence of an LFS mod are displayed in the detailed game menu, which can be accessed by pressing the **(A)** button on the game's tile while in the browse installed applications menu.

-Additionally, the menu displays the total playtime, total launches, total occupied space, space in NAND and on MicroSD, total saves size, and the game's forced language.
+Additionally, the menu displays the total playtime, total launches, total occupied space, space in NAND and on SD, total saves size, and the game's forced language.

 Below that, there are three tabs that can be switched between using the **(L)** and **(R)** buttons: